The School of Earth, Energy & Environmental Sciences File Server, sesfs.stanford.edu

 - Total amount of disk space desired during the first year.
 Also, describe likely long-term growth needs.
 Groups can request up to 200 gigabytes of storage for free.
 If larger amounts are needed, the group will be asked to contribute a one-time fee of $1,000 for each terabyte (1,024 gigabytes) needed.
 This fee is used as a cost-sharing contribution to the purchase of additional protected enterprise-class disk arrays.
 It covers only the marginal costs of the new disks and their maintenance.

 - Names and SUNet IDs of the people who will be the regular users of the file share.
-You can include collaborators from other departments not in Earth Sciences, or guests whom you have sponsored for a full-service SUNet ID.
+You can include collaborators from other departments not in Stanford Earth, or guests whom you have sponsored for a full-service SUNet ID.
 We will assume that all the people you list need write access to the entire share, unless you specify restrictions.

 - Whether the share will be "open" or "closed".
 An open share can be accessed in read-only mode by anyone with a valid full-service SUNet ID.
 This is suitable for a repository of data to be shared to all.
 A closed share can only be accessed by the persons you list as regular users.